mhassan2/splunk-n-box/README.md

 I have posted the source code on github https://github.com/mhassan2/splunk-n-box

 Please download and install in your lab.
 The script was tested on Ubuntu 16.04.
 I am guessing running on equivalent Linux distribution will not be a problem.
-I have not tested the code on MAC OSX or Windows, nor I recommend doing so at this point in time (until more native docker solution is developed for these two platforms).
 Windows and OSX do not support c-blocks natively, therefore there is an additional layer of virtualization (Oracle VBOX to be specific) required, which really defeat the purpose of micro servers concept.
 Additionally the scripts heavily utilizes NATing to allow Splunk containers to be visible to the outside world, which means you probably have to NAT 2-3 times to achieve the same goal using non-Linux host OS.

 ##How does it work?

 Once you have your Ubuntu up and running please follow the instructions for installing docker https://docs.docker.com/engine/installation/linux/ubuntulinux/
 Please be aware that Ubunto 14.04 did not work very well for me.
 There is a bug around mounting docker volumes.
 Your mileage may vary if you decide to use CentOS or equivalent Linux distribution.

 When the scripts runs for the first time it checks to see if you have any IP aliases available (the range specified in the script).
-If not; then it will configure IP aliases 192.168.1.100-250.
-The aliased IPs will be automatically mapped, at container creation time, to the internal docker IP space (172.17.0.0/24).
+If not; then it will configure IP aliases 192.168.1.100-200.
+The aliased IPs will be automatically mapped, at container creation time, to the internal docker IP space (172.18.0.0/24).
 You should be able to point your browser to any NATed IP on port 8000 and that will get you directly to the container.
 During my research I haven’t seen many people using that technique and they opt for changing the ports.
 My approach is to keep the standard Splunk ports (8000, 8089, 9997,etc) and use iptable NATs to make the containers visible to the outside world.
 This will save you a lot of headache when dealing with creating large number of Splunk containers (aka hosts).
+If running under OSX then I used private network segment 10.0.0.0/24.
+The assumption is you dont need to NAT to the outside world and evetythign will be local to your MAC laptop.

 ##Splunk image: